 Step 1: Adhere strip lights

-Remove the plastic lining and adhere strip lights along the inside edge of the upper cabinets.
+Remove the plastic lining from the LED light strip, and adhere the lights along the inside edge of the upper cabinets.

 Step 2: Drill holes and string cord